 Polycystic ovary syndrome, or PCOS, is a common condition caused by an imbalance of hormones that results in small cysts growing on the ovaries.
 PCOS mostly affects women in their late teens and 20s, and can cause irregular periods or infertility, as well as other health issues.
 PCOS is one of the most common causes of female infertility.
 When should you see your OB/GYN?

-“Five to 10 percent of women have PCOS, yet it’s a treatable condition and can be managed effectively working with your OB/GYN,” Dr. Shively said.
-“If you’re having irregular periods and suspect something isn’t right, it’s probably time to see a gynecologist.”
+PCOS is more common than you may realize.
+It affects 6% to 12% (as many as 5 million) of U.S. women of reproductive age, according to the Centers for Disease Control and Prevention.
+The chronic condition is treatable and can be managed effectively working with your OB/GYN.
+If you’re having irregular periods and suspect something isn’t right, it’s probably time to see a gynecologist.

-Common symptoms of PCOS:
+Common symptoms of PCOS can include: